 What is a Nutritionist?

-Are you interested in advising people on what to eat in order to lead a healthy lifestyle or achieve a specific health-related goal?
+Are you interested in nutrition?
+Would you like to help eat better in order to lead a healthy lifestyle or achieve a specific health-related goal?
 You may want to consider a career as a nutritionist!

 A nutritionist is an expert in the field of food and nutrition.
 They work in many settings, including hospitals, cafeterias, nursing homes, and schools.